Bigger, faster, smarter - the monster returns.

 Commands:

 \xxxwhere xxx are letters a-z or A-Z or a single special character.
-For example\frac -
+For example\frac.
+All trailing space is ignored. -

 Arguments: